rootVIII/skulls/README.md

     androidTestImplementation 'androidx.test.espresso:espresso-core:3.3.0'
     compile project(':skulls')
 }
-// Then synch the change to the build.gradle
+// Then synch the change to the build.gradle for the project

 // Place the following in app/src/main/java/&lt;your username&gt;/MainActivity.java:
 package com.&lt;your-username&gt;.skullsmobile;

 import androidx.appcompat.app.AppCompatActivity;